6 tips for getting a low rate and boosting your chances to save

 When buying a vehicle, a creditworthy cosigner may strengthen your loan application, particularly if you have bad credit.* The CFPB states that, “a cosigner with good or excellent credit could significantly lower your interest rate.”
 A co-borrower enters in to the loan contract and is required to make any missed payments or pay back the loan if the borrower fails to do so.

-Shopping around for an auto loan or refinancing lets you compare rates and terms, and may drop your APR.
-Consider searching for auto loans online and try direct-to-consumer lenders, like RoadLoans, offering a streamlined process with instant decisions.
+Shopping around for an auto loan or refinancing lets you compare rates and terms, and may also drop your APR.
+Consider searching for financing online and try direct-to-consumer lenders, like RoadLoans, offering a streamlined process with instant decisions.

 Whether you’re looking to reduce what you’re paying on your current car or want to get the best possible financing terms on your next one, knowing how to get a lower APR on a car loan gives you more control in the shopping process.

-RoadLoans accepts applications for car loans and auto refinancing from consumers with all types of credit and offers qualified applicants a fast and easy financing process.
-We don’t, however, accept applications to refinance loans from existing Santander Auto Finance and Chrysler Capital customers.
+RoadLoans accepts applications for car loans and auto refinancing from consumers with all types of credit and offers approved applicants a fast and easy financing process.
+We don’t, however, accept applications to refinance loans from existing Santander Consumer USA and Chrysler Capital customers.

 Apply for auto financing with RoadLoans to get an instant decision.